kevinchabreck/paintchat/README.md

 This will reduce the number of `paintchat` instances in the cluster to 1.

-_note: traefik will automatically detect changes to the topology of the system and dynamically adjust its list of upstream hosts - no configuration required!_
+_note: traefik will detect changes to the topology of the system and adjust its list of upstream hosts automatically - no configuration required!_